CATEIN/aio-playlist-import-exporter/README.md

 # AiO Playlist Import & Exporter

-A Chrome web extension for [Adventures in Odyssey](https://app.adventuresinodyssey.com) that allows club members to easily export and import playlists.
+A web extension for [Adventures in Odyssey](https://app.adventuresinodyssey.com) that allows club members to easily export and import playlists.
 With this extension, you can export your playlist data in a custom `.aiopl` file format and import it on another account or share it with friends.

 ## Screenshots